top of page

 The Obsidian Experience Museum

-Located at the base of "Hoshikuso-toge," a historical osidian mining site, it showcases the history of obsidian based on the discovery from decades of excavation and research..
+Located at the base of "Hoshikuso-toge," a historic obsidian mining site, it showcases the history of obsidian through decades of excavation and research.

 The Entrance Hall